Can You Claim Adverse Possession On Registered Land?

 - After ten years of adverse possession, the squatter may request to be registered as the land’s owner in lieu of the registered owner.

-- Upon receipt of such an application, the registered owner (and other interested parties) will be notified and given the option to oppose the application.
+- On receipt of such an application, the registered owner (and certain other interested parties) will be notified and given the option to oppose the application.

 - If the application is not opposed we mean that a counter notice is issued then the application will be approved.
 Alternatively, the registered proprietor may object to the application on the grounds that there has not been the required 10 years of adverse possession